The infinite canvas used by this presentation doesn't play nicely with mobile devices.

 |

-| Centralize tacit worker knowledge into prescriptive procedures | Centralize tacit engineering knowledge into prescriptive LLM prompts |
+| Centralize tacit worker knowledge into prescriptive procedures. | Centralize tacit engineering knowledge into prescriptive LLM prompts. |

-| Hire cheaper workers to "follow the script". | Hire cheaper "prompt jockeys" to follow them |
+| Hire cheaper workers to "follow the script". | Hire cheaper "prompt jockeys" to follow them. |

 This works when processes are repeatable and linear...